 What’s the difference between the different types of welding?

-I currently offer group classes in MIG, Oxyacetylene, and private classes in TIG.
-MIG and TIG are forms of Arc welding, which means that they both use electricity and an electric arc to weld.
+We currently offer small (4-5 people) group classes in MIG and TIG, both forms of Arc welding, which means that they both use electricity and an electric arc to weld.
 Both are much faster processes than Oxyacetylene (because that arc heats up to 7,000-10,000*F almost instantly), but both MIG and TIG have their downsides.

 MIG (Metal Inert Gas, also called FCAW or SMAW for flux-core arc welding and shielded metal arc welding) is like using a hot glue gun.
 Not super precise, but quick, easier because it’s largely one-handed, and great for putting things together, especially when you are just cutting and welding straight pieces.
 TIG I’ll get back to in a second.

 TIG (Tungsten Inert Gas) is like a combo of the above two.
 It uses a super-hot arc to melt pieces together.
-It’s the hardest process of them all, as well as being the most expensive (hence only one machine and only private classes).
+It’s the hardest process of them all, as well as being the most expensive (about $4500).
 It requires using both hands independently and using one foot to control the amperage of the arc.
 Benefits of it are that it’s very precise, you can make very pretty welds, and you can even join dissimilar metals.
 It’s also the best for fickle aluminum or stainless (though we can MIG aluminum in the shop).
 TIG is best used on those specialty metals, or when precision and reducing grinding time are the primary factors.
 Good on straight or curvy materials.

 What about canceling classes?

-I hate to cancel classes, but MMW reserves the right to cancel classes for underenrollment.
+I hate to cancel classes, but MMW reserves the right to cancel classes for under-enrollment.
 It’s partially a matter of money, but more so, it’s a matter of class experience.
 Classes are more fun and informative when there are more people in the class.
 Not only do other people add more energy, they also ask questions you didn’t think of right then.
-Generally, I’ll need two people in the intermediates and four in the intro classes.
+Currently, we need at least 2 in the class to make it worth everyone’s while.

 You should wear all natural fibers clothes (cotton, wool, leather) in long sleeves and pants, with no holes for sparks to get down.
-Additionally, you should wear all leather or canvas shoes.
+Additionally, you should wear all leather or canvas shoes that cover your foot entirely (no clogs, sandals, or ballet flats).
 Things like cowboy boots, Vans, Converse are great.
 No running shoes or mesh or synthetics.
 Definitely no Crocs, comfortable as they might be.

 Feel free to bring your own sunscreen and safety glasses, though I’ll have off-brands available for you.
 Yes, my sunscreen makes you smell like pina colada.
 And I like it that way.